fredhsu/learning-in-public/linear-algebra/linear-algebra.md

 ### Injective

 A matrix is injective (one-to-one) if every input maps to a distinct output.
 This does not necessarily mean that all values in the co-domain are covered.
 In other words, every input gets mapped to one output, with no overlaps.
 If you know that x -> y, then if something else maps to y it must be equal to x.
-Injective also means $ker(A) = \{0\}$ the Kernel is equal to the zero vector.
+Injective also means $ker(A) = \{0\}$.
 A matrix can only be injective if it is square or "tall" (m >= n).
 More formally:

 $f: A \rightarrow B$ is injective if: